Days after historic warmth, Europe braces for shocking blast of cold, snow

 In London, where the front had already swung through early Monday, the high temperature wasn’t expected to get above 45 degrees — 10 degrees below average, and more than 20 degrees shy of the 67-degree high observed exactly one year ago.
 Overnight lows Monday night could fall below freezing.

-Glasgow, Scotland was expecting an inch or so of snow by late Monday, with temperatures struggling to climb much above 40.
+Glasgow, Scotland, was expecting an inch or so of snow by late Monday, with temperatures struggling to climb much above 40.
 That’s not too cold in comparison with the early April average of 50, but a chance of snow showers will linger through the midweek.
 On Saturday, the temperature hit 60 degrees in Glasgow.

 Dublin could start the day with temperatures in the lower 30s and snow showers Tuesday.
 The city was in the lower 60s a week ago.